lifeistroll/TripleV/README.md

 The tool will:
 - Generate an encryption key (saved in `key/thekey.key`)
 - Encrypt all files in the `files` folder
-- Create encrypted versions with `.encrypted` extension
+- Create encrypted versions with `.enc` extension

 ### Decryption
 1. Move `thekey.key` from the `key` folder to the `files` folder